 - While bread in soaking you can heat the syrup.
-In a sauce pan heat 2 tbsp (30 ml) of syrup, 2 tbsp (30 ml) butter and 1 tbsp (15 ml) orange zest until warm.
+In a sauce pan heat 2 tablespoon (30 ml) of syrup, 2 tablespoon (30 ml) butter and 1 tablespoon (15 ml) orange zest until warm.
 Keep on a very low flame just to keep warm.

 - Then remove from a pan and place on a serving platter.
 Drizzle the orange syrup over the bread and top with some freshly grated orange zest to garnish.
 Enjoy!

 - Entertaining with Beth is a weekly food series hosted by Beth Le Manach sharing easy recipes for elegant entertaining, that are also simple enough for a weeknight meal!
 Beth's motto is "Minimum effort for maximum impact!"
 Food tastes better when shared.
 So go ahead and have friends over!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.